John Watkinson Douglass: Early life

-Public Life
+Public life

 He became involved in Republican politics and campaigned hard for Abraham Lincoln, with whom he would later become friends, in 1860.
-He was awarded with an appointment as Collector of Internal Revenue for the 19th Pennsylvania district in Erie in 1861 when the internal revenue service was started.
-In 1869 he was promoted to 1st Deputy Commissioner of Internal Revenue, bringing him to Washington, DC.
-From October 1869 to January 1871 he was Acting Commissioner of Internal Revenue; from August 9, 1871 to May 14, 1875 he was the Commissioner.
+He was awarded with an appointment as Collector of Internal Revenue for the 19th Pennsylvania district in Erie in 1861 when the Internal Revenue Service was started.
+In 1869 he was promoted to 1st deputy commissioner of internal revenue, bringing him to Washington, DC.
+From October 1869 to January 1871 he was acting commissioner of internal revenue; from August 9, 1871, to May 14, 1875, he was the commissioner.
 His portrait was on an issue of tobacco revenue stamps in 1875.
-He then retired to private practice in Washington, DC. where he practiced law before the different courts of the District, the executive departments, the Court of Claims and the Supreme Court.
+He then retired to private practice in Washington, D.C., where he practiced law before the different courts of the district, the executive departments, the Court of Claims and the Supreme Court.
 He led the reorganization, streamlining and standardization of the Revenue Service, allowing them to cut the number of employees by more than 60%.
 He became friends with President Grant, who had wanted to place him on the Court of Claims, but no vacancy occurred.

-In 1889, he was appointed to the three-person Board of Commissioners by President Benjamin Harrison and was elected President of the Board.
+In 1889, he was appointed to the three-person board of commissioners by President Benjamin Harrison and was elected president of the board.
 During his time he drafted a liquor license law that was passed by Congress.

 Later life

 He married Margaret Lyon (1830–1910).
-He died August 21, 1909 in Kent, CT, where he was visiting his daughters, and was buried at Oak Hill Cemetery in Washington.
+He died August 21, 1909, in Kent, Connecticut, where he was visiting his daughters, and was buried at Oak Hill Cemetery in Washington.

-His son, George Lyon Douglass, was Speaker of Kansas House of Representatives in 1893.
+His son, George Lyon Douglass, was Speaker of the Kansas House of Representatives in 1893.